mih/Psignifit-3.x/doc-src/PSYCHOMETRICFUNCTIONS.rst

 gumbel + log
-    As the Weibull is a Gumbel fitted on log coordinates, a Weibull can also be obtained using a gumbel sigmoid and the log-core, which results in the following parametrization
+    As the Weibull is a Gumbel fitted on log coordinates, a Weibull can also be obtained using a gumbel sigmoid and the log-core, which results in the following parameterization

 .. math::